DAY TRIP SUGGESTIONS FROM THE WEST CORK HOTEL

 In Mizen Head you will have the opportunity to take a look around there renowned visitors centre, the centre has three experiences for you to enjoy.
 The site ranges over a dynamic new centre at a car park, the keepers' quarters below, numerous enchantments on the way along the path and over the bridge.
 Some of the experiences include the Mizen Experience, The Keepers’ Kitchen and bedroom, The Engine Room and The Maps and Archives Room.

 Schull is a beautiful picturesque town with breath-taking views and is amazingly charming local people.
-Here you can relax and the ladies can do some shopping

-Returning to Skibbereen through the village of Ballydehob and taking in some more views such as Kilcoe castle and the Fasnet Rock
+Return to Skibbereen through the village of Ballydehob and taking in some more views such as Kilcoe castle and the Fasnet Rock

 FULL DAY TOUR - WEST CORK HOTEL TO BANTRY